aunghtet008900/etcher/FAQ.md

 ## How do I run Etcher on Wayland?

-Electron is based on Gtk3, which can't run natively on Wayland.
-Fortunately, the XWayland Server provides backwards compatibility to run any X client on Wayland, including Etcher.
+The XWayland Server provides backwards compatibility to run any X client on Wayland, including Etcher.
 This usually works out of the box on mainstream GNU/Linux distributions that properly support Wayland.
 If it doesn't, make sure the xwayland.so module is being loaded by declaring it in your [weston.ini](http://manpages.ubuntu.com/manpages/wily/man5/weston.ini.5.html):

 ```